 The Alumni Association has regional branches throughout Japan.
 These are established so that no matter where an alumnus lives, moves, or is relocated, he or she can participate at any other branch for friendship, exchange and activities to support the alma mater.

 There is a Korean branch and a Taiwan branch abroad.
-Also, Shikon-kai, which is an alumni organization, is in Malaysia, Shanghai, Thailand, and New York.
+Also, Shikon-kai, which is an alumni organization, is in Shanghai, Thailand, New York, Malaysia, Sydney, Jakarta, Beijing, Germany, Canada, Manila, India, and so on.
 In this way, international cooperation is enhanced through global networks.